Only 19 weeks pregnant, her belly button has stretched

 as she waddles away.

-destination is a luxurious hotel on a peninsula in the North of
+is a luxurious hotel on a peninsula in the North of the Spanish island

-her to wear maternity socks, drink plenty of water and walk around
+wear maternity socks, drink plenty of water and walk around at every opportunity

-at every opportunity to minimise the risk of deep vein thrombosis
+to minimise the risk of deep vein thrombosis or DVT.

 On the way home I asked her if she felt completely happy about flying.